-Reese’s Peanut Butter Valentine’s Heart are delicious dessert, but also great as a homemade gift.
+Chocolate Peanut Butter Valentine’s Heart is a delicious dessert, but also great as a homemade gift.
 You can pack a bunch of these tasty treats and give to someone you love.
-Homemade gift is always the best way to show just how much you care.
+A homemade gift is always the best way to show just how much you care.

 Well, peanut butter and chocolate are match made in heaven, right!?
 I don’t know a single person who does not like Reese’s.

 However, if you are a fan of Reese’s like I am, these homemade Reese’s Peanut Butter Valentine’s Heart will become your favorite dessert recipe, too!